- About NTEN

 If you are planning to apply for the TLA and financial assistance, please note that we require at least two people, an executive level staffer and a technology responsible staffer.

 Besides the learning benefits and increased technology capacity at your organization, your full participation makes you eligible for some enticing extra benefits if you complete and meet the course requirements and expectations.

-- Discounted registration for the 2014 Nonprofit Technology Conference, held in Washington DC
+- Discounted registration for the annual, spring Nonprofit Technology Conference

 - Discounts towards future NTEN online trainings